COVID-19 information for children and young people

 Is it safe to continue taking my immune-suppressing medication?

 Yes, if you stop any medication you may be more at risk of a flare-up of your arthritis.
-And if this happens you may need to take steroids or increase your dose of steroids if you’re already taking them.
-This could put you at more risk of the virus.

 I’ve been told to have my medication as an injection, when I normally have it as an infusion.
 Is there any help I can have with this?